rmsuthar/ravindra/index.md

 - **Application performance optimization:** Expertise in optimizing web applications for speed and efficiency.
 - **Micro-frontends:** Understanding of micro-frontend architecture for modular and scalable web applications.
 - **Responsive web design:** Proficient in creating responsive layouts using CSS frameworks like Bootstrap.
-- **Styling concepts:** Experienced with SCSS, SASS, and LESS for advanced styling techniques.
+- **Styling concepts:** Experienced with SCSS, SASS, LESS, and Vibe coding for advanced styling techniques.
+- **Vibe coding:** Proficient in using Vibe coding patterns for responsive, interactive, and performance-optimized UI development.
+- **Web Security & Content Security Policy:** Expert in designing and implementing security headers (CSP, HSTS, X-Frame-Options, X-XSS-Protection) to prevent web vulnerabilities.
+- **Google Cloud Platform:** Experienced with Google Cloud Run for deploying and scaling applications.

 ## Management and Leadership Skills